 A: The subsidy must be equal to the employee's monthly transit or vanpool fare.
 The amount provided is to cover the total cost of the commute up to an inflation adjusted maximum (click here for the current maximum amount).
 However, an employer can choose to provide a higher subsidy amount on a voluntary basis.
-The federal tax code currently allows an employer to provide a transit or vanpool subsidy of up to a monthly maximum (see www.irs.gov for current limits) on a tax-free basis.
+The federal tax code currently allows an employer to provide a transit or vanpool subsidy of up to a monthly maximum which is subject to taxes.
 Any amount greater than the maximum provided by an employer would be subject to taxation.

-Q: If we provide an annual transit pass (such as Santa Clara VTA's EcoPass or AC Transit's EasyPass to all employees, does that qualify for the purpose of complying with the Program via Option 2?
+Q: If we provide an annual transit pass (such as Santa Clara VTA's SmartPass or AC Transit's EasyPass) to all employees, does that qualify for compliance with the Program via Option 2?

-A: If your company makes a transit pass such as VTA's EcoPass or AC Transit's EasyPass available to all covered employees, you would comply under Option 2.
+A: If your company makes a transit pass such as VTA's SmartPass or AC Transit's EasyPass available to all covered employees, you would comply under Option 2.

-Note: If multiple transit agencies serve the worksite, employers who provide an EcoPass or EasyPass are encouraged to also provide a benefit (by means of either Option 1 or Option 2) to employees who commute using other transit providers.
+Note: If multiple transit agencies serve the worksite, employers who provide a SmartPass or EasyPass are encouraged to also provide a benefit (by means of either Option 1 or Option 2) to employees who commute using other transit providers.